isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/ApplicationVersionsApi.md

 <a name="apiv1applicationversionsapplicationversionkeyget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeyGet**
-> InlineResponse200Items ApiV1ApplicationVersionsApplicationVersionKeyGet (string applicationVersionKey)
+> ApplicationVersion ApiV1ApplicationVersionsApplicationVersionKeyGet (string applicationVersionKey)

 Get a version of an application